johnbeech/advent-of-code-2018/README.md

 This will not overwrite existing solutions.

-Populate `input.txt` with your solution input, and then start implementing your solution in the 2017 folder.
+Populate `input.txt` with your solution input, and then start implementing your solution in the day's folder.